tlcaputi/gtrendR/README.md

 ```

 Using the output from `state_arima`, you can create a spaghetti plot showing the percent difference between the ARIMA-fitted values and the actual values with `state_arima_spaghetti`.
+It doesn't look too great for this example (likely because "hand washing" was a rare search term before COVID19), but this kind of plot could be useful for other search terms.

 ```r